 Introduction to Conflict Resolution introduces students to non-violent communication skills, conflict resolution, and mediation models.
-Integrating non-violent theory and practice, students will learn how to choose, practice and evaluate communication skills in a variety of settings and formulate appropriate conflict resolution strategies based on analysis of varying conflict situations with sensitivity to ethnicity, class, sexuality, and gender influences.
+Integrating non-violent theory and practice, students will apply core concepts about the causes of conflict; choose, practice and evaluate communication skills in a variety of settings on campus and in the community; and formulate appropriate conflict resolution strategies based on analysis of varying conflict situations with sensitivity to ethnicity, class, sexuality, and gender influences.
+They will also develop and practice basic co-mediation skills in formal and informal settings.
 This course has the option of a letter grade or pass/no pass.
-This course is also listed as PSYC 6 and POLS 6.
+This course is also listed as POLS 6 and CMUN 6